sophiajt/jntrnr.github.io/content/2023-08-30-case-for-nushell.md

 > "The value of status may be 0, EXIT_SUCCESS, EXIT_FAILURE, [CX] [Option Start] or any other value, though only the least significant 8 bits (that is, status & 0377) shall be available from wait() and waitpid(); the full value shall be available from waitid() and in the siginfo_t passed to a signal handler for SIGCHLD.
 [Option End]"

-Sure - we all still use 8-bit machines while flipping through a manual we printed trying to find the exit code description to understand why a command that failed.
+Sure - we all still use 8-bit machines while flipping through a manual we printed trying to find the exit code description to understand why a command failed.

 I hear you: "but jt, look, it doesn't matter how archaic this stuff is, if we all agree to use it things keep working."